 You may want to learn to play chords with four notes in them.
 This can give your chords a richer, fuller sound.
 For major and minor chords in root position, this means you’ll just play the root of the chord an octave up, placing it on top of the chord.

-Other kinds of chords on lead sheets
+Other chords on lead sheets

 Sometimes you’ll see a sixth chord, such as C6.
 This means that you’ll add the sixth note of the scale on top of a regular triad.
 For C6 you’d play C E G A because you’re adding the 6th note, the A, on top.

 What about 9ths, 11ths, and 13ths?
-You can keep skipping past the 7th to add extra notes called the extensions.
+You can keep skipping past the 7th to add extra notes called upper extensions.
 If you see a C9 chord, that means you’ll be adding the ninth note up from C, which is a D played an octave up.

 Now you know everything you need to get started playing piano lead sheets.
 It can take a while to master your chords, so practice them often and in every key.
-Once you master your chords and know how to play piano with a piano lead sheet, the possibilities are endless.
+Once you master your chords and know how to play piano with a lead sheet, the possibilities are endless.